Monday, December 27, 2010

 I think the photo says it all.
 This is one of our "photo op" sets.
 And that's me with a R2-D2 and C-3PO replica.

 I got to the convention center around 1pm.
 By this time the droid room was full and people and droids.
-I took a lot more pictures than just the one which you can see by clicking here.
 I also took some video, but will wait until after I've returned home to mess with editing and uploading it.

 Tomorrow is the official start of the convention and I'll be manning the droid room for the first 1.5 hours and last 1.5 hours.